freeorion/freeorion/BUILD.md

 To build FreeOrion open the `FreeOrion.sln` project solution within `_source directory_\msvc2019` or `_source directory_\msvc2022` with
 Visual Studio.
+Make sure that the platform configuration (Win32 or x64) matches the version of the FreeOrion SDK that you downloaded.
-Now compile the whole project by selecting the `Build` -> `Build Solution` menu entry.
+Compile the whole project by selecting the `Build` -> `Build Solution` menu entry.

 After the build finished successfully the binaries can be found within the `freeorion-project/FreeOrion` directory.